Primary Neurons RNA Silencing Guide

 Quick Start Protocol (All Primary Neurons)

-- Culture neurons in Neurobasal + B27 supplement on poly-D-lysine/laminin-coated plates
+- Culture neurons in neuronal culture medium + supplement on poly-D-lysine/laminin-coated plates

-- Add AUMsilence sdASO directly to culture medium at 10 μM (5 μM for sensitive targets; higher concentrations may be needed for highly stable genes; no transfection reagent)
+- Add AUMsilence sdASO directly to culture medium at 10 μM (typical effective range: 5-20 μM depending on target and cell type; no transfection reagent )

 - Incubate 48-72 hours at 37°C, 5% CO₂ (no media change required)